yafuly/MAGE/README.md

 | ----------------------------- | -------- | ---------- | ------ | ----- |
 | Unseen Domains & Unseen Model | 88.78%   | 84.12%     | 86.54% | 0.94  |
 | Paraphrase                    | 88.78%   | 37.05%     | 62.92% | 0.75  |

+We also deployed a detection server using this model, and welcome to try detection via our **[online demo](https://detect.westlake.edu.cn)**!

 ## 📄 Data Samples